p-martinho/Minimal.Api.Template/docs/TemplateDeveloperNotes.md

 - `with-docker`: adds support for Docker in the new solution or new module.
 The template output will include Docker-related files (like `Dockerfile`and `docker-compose.yml`).
 Without this option, everything inside `#if (IsToAddDocker)` directives will be excluded from the output.
 - `with-identity`: adds identity API endpoints and users storage (the API will be able to manage users and tokens).
 The template output will include code and files for that.
 Without this option, everything inside `#if (!IsToExcludeIdentity)` directives will be excluded from the output.

-# Test Template Locally

-Before shipping the NuGet package, we need to test the template.
-The best way to check the output is installing the template directly from its folder and then test it:

-- Uninstall the template, if installed normally (with package): `dotnet new uninstall PMart.Minimal.Api.Template`
-- Install/reinstall from local folder (in the root of the solution): `dotnet new install .\ --force`
-- Test it: `dotnet new min-api -n YourSolutionName`
-- In the end, uninstall it:
-    - Check the command to uninstall it: `dotnet new uninstall`
-    - Run the uninstallation command (instead of the name of the template, it uses the template local full path)

 # Re-create Initial Migrations

 To re-do the initial migrations: